GEOGRAPHY FOR 2026 & BEYOND

 3. The developmental data for each of these three countries (GDP per capita, life expectancy, literacy rate - and overall HDI score)

-4. Detailed analysis of each photo giving reasons for the very different diets that each family has and the impacts that has on the family.
+4. Detailed analysis of each photo giving reasons for the very different diets that each family has and the impacts that has on the family, health, nutrition etc.

 A World Of Plenty of Food & Drink?